 We much prefer dealing with electronic submissions, but if your Luddite streak precludes this or you're a prisoner without access to the Internet, you may post your manuscript to us at 1400 Eye St., NW, Suite 900, Washington, DC 20005.

 How Much Do You Pay?The pay scale for freelance work varies widely.
-We pay anywhere from $10 for a blog post to $15 for a City Lights pick to $2,000 for a complex, high-enterprise cover feature.
+We pay anywhere from $15 for a blog post or City Lights pick to $2,000 for a complex, high-enterprise cover feature.
 We also pay more for well-written stories that don't require days of editing on our part.
 All freelance pieces are accepted on spec, though we sometimes pay kill fees.
 City Paper buys only first rights.

 How Soon Do You Report on Acceptance/Rejection?We'll try our very best to get back to you within a week.
 If you don't hear from us, try e-mailing again.